Research Ethics Policy

 Substitute REB members may be nominated in the event that a REB member is ill, on leave, or otherwise unavailable.
 However, the use of substitute members should not alter the membership structure of the REB.

-The Vice-President Academic appoints the Chair of the REB.
+At the request of the Vice-President Research, the Vice-President Academic and Provost appoints the Chair of the REB.
 Members shall serve on the REB for a term of three years, renewable.
 A quorum of the REB for meetings to consider Requests for Ethical Review of a more than minimal risk nature is more than half of the members, while respecting the membership requirements (above).

 2. Regular Full REB Review